Stamps Banneker/Key Scholars at University of Maryland

 Meet the 2016 Stamps Banneker/Key Scholars

 Donald De Alwis was one of the top graduates from Montgomery Blair High School in Silver Spring, Maryland.
-He is pursuing a pre- med track as an Environmental Science and Technology major with a specialization in Environmental Health, and is a member of the Integrated Life Sciences program in the Honors College.
-In high school, Donald rowed for the crew team and was the photo editor of the school's award winning online newspaper, Silver Chips Online, in addition to being a member of various environmental and medical clubs.
-Outside of the classroom, he was an avid volunteer for the American Red Cross and worked as a professional wedding videographer and photographer.
+He is pursuing a pre-med track as an Environmental Science and Technology major with a specialization in Environmental Health, and he is a member of Integrated Life Sciences in the Honors College.
+In high school, Donald was an avid volunteer for the American Red Cross and worked as a professional wedding videographer and photographer.
 In his sophomore year in high school, Donald worked on a documentary for the C-SPAN StudentCam competition, which won first place and led to his internship with Vice President Joe Biden.
 He used his earnings from the competition to found a nonprofit organization, The Motion Project, to uplift underprivileged children with physical handicaps in his birthplace, Sri Lanka.
-In his free time, Donald spends his time rock climbing and hiking through his local parks and forests.
+At UMD, Donald is a member of Engineers without Borders and participates in soil science research with the College of Agriculture.
+Donald also works at a local clinic as a medical assistant, and volunteers with the Hyattsville Volunteer Fire Department.
+In his free time, Donald enjoys rock climbing and hiking through local parks and forests.

 Paula Molina Acosta was a top graduate from Walt Whitman High School in Bethesda, Maryland.
 She is a Psychology major and a member of the Gemstone Honors Program.
 She was the president of her high school's LGBT organization, a member of the DC Regional Youth Council with the GSA Network, and mentor to her local middle school's first Gay-Straight Alliance.
 At 15, Paula became a certified childcare provider in Maryland, and was an intern at Carderock Springs Elementary School in her senior year.
 Paula, a National Hispanic Merit Scholar, is bilingual, a certified Cervantes Institute (Spain) Spanish speaker.
 She earned a Certificate of Meritorious Service, and has been a volunteer and counselor with Camp New Friends, a camp for children with neurofibromatosis, a genetic disorder.
 Paula loves debating, and competed nationally with her school's Congressional Debate team.
 She also loves to read and write, and she draws and paints in her spare time.